Orlando, FL

 Hydraulics Testing

-For your hydraulics testing needs, we perform endurance, impulse, burst and proof pressure, cracking and reseat pressure, high and low temperature (fluid and/or environment), leakage, and cold start testing.
-Pressures of 7,500 psig, temperatures from minus 55 Degree C to 135 Degree C and flows of 200 GPM can be achieved.
-Phosphate Ester (Skydrol) and Hydrocarbon (Red Oil) test stands are available.
-Common test specifications include SAE ARP 4378, SAE ARP4946, SAE ARP1383.
-Other hydraulics testing capabilities include:
+For client hydraulics testing needs, we perform endurance, impulse, burst and proof pressure, cracking and reseat pressure, high and low temperature (fluid and/or environment), leakage and cold start testing.
+Depending on test media and other variables, pressures of up to 10,000 PSIG, temperatures from -55°C to 135°C or flow of up to 200 GPM can be achieved.
+Phosphate Ester (Skydrol) and Hydrocarbon (Red Oil) test stands are also available.
+Common test specifications include SAE ARP4378, SAE ARP4946, and SAEARP1383.
+Key hydraulics testing capabilities include:

-• Combined Environments (pressure and low with temperature, vibration)some text
+• Combined Environments (pressure with either temperature or vibration)

-• High speed data acquisition and control using National Instrument Hardware and Labview software – record at 1,000 hertz, control at 2 hertz
+• High speed data acquisition and control using National Instrument Hardware and LabVIEW software – record at 1 kHz, control at 2 Hz

 EMI Testing Laboratory in Orlando, FL

-Element U.S. Space & Defense is a key partner to our aerospace, defense, medical and commercial clients.
-From our two locations in Orlando, we have complete test services for dynamic, climatic, EMI, and hydraulic testing which are performed with a dedication to the highest standards of quality and accuracy.
-You can be assured of our commitment to quality as evidenced by the facility’s A2LA ISO/IEC 17025 laboratory accreditation.
+Element U.S. Space & Defense is a trusted and key partner to aerospace, defense, medical and commercial clients.
+From our two Orlando locations, we deliver complete dynamic, climatic, EMI and hydraulic testing services—executed with a relentless commitment to quality and precision.
+This dedication is validated by our A2LA ISO/IEC 17025 laboratory accreditation.

-Our Element U.S. Space & Defense facilities form a large network of EMC/EMI testing laboratories in across North America.
+Element U.S. Space & Defense’s facilities form a large network of EMC/EMI testing laboratories across North America.
 This means we have the experience to deliver customized testing services designed to fully meet the requirements of FCC standards, DoD military specifications and CE certification for the European Union and beyond.

-In addition, backed by our A2LA electrical 0214.47 and mechanical 0214.46 accreditations, our Orlando lab maintains five shielded enclosures, as well as a broad variety of test equipment to help you achieve your Electromagnetic Interference (EMI) and Electromagnetic Compatibility (EMC) test objectives.
-Our experienced engineers and technical specialists execute tests related to defense (MIL-STD-461) and aerospace (RTCA/DO 160) standards as well as a variety of similar specifications.
+In addition, backed by our A2LA electrical 0214.47 and mechanical 0214.46 accreditations, our Orlando lab maintains five shielded enclosures, as well as a broad variety of test equipment to help you achieve your Electromagnetic Interference (EMI) and Electromagnetic Compatibility (EMC)test objectives.
+Our team of highly experienced engineers and technical specialists execute tests related to defense (MIL-STD-461) and aerospace (RTCA/DO-160) standards as well as a variety of similar specifications.

-With the latest EMC/EMI equipment that is capable of testing to some of the most extreme limits, our EMI testing capabilities include but are not limited to:
+With the latest EMC/EMI equipment’s ability to replicate some of the most extreme limits, our EMI testing capabilities include but are not limited to:

 • MIL/AERO semi-anechoic chambers